The Ultimate Video Post-Production ChecklistEmma Gallimore 08.20.2019

 Pro tip: Pay special attention to legal matters if you’re working in a regulated industry, for example, pharmaceuticals or medical devices.
 These industries have strict guidelines about the claims you can make and what disclaimers you need to include.

 When you think your video is done, share it with members of the team and maybe even with a few select end users.
 Ask them to look for quality issues.
-Is the story easy to follow?
+Can the story be easily followed?
 Is the video engaging?
 Is it too long or too short?
-Does the music complement the voiceover or detract from it?
+Does the music complement the voiceover, or detract from it?
 Does the quality of the sound match the quality of the video?
-Does the video convey a clear message?
+Did the video convey a clear message?
 Now is the time to spot issues, before your video is widely distributed.